pacav69/komodo-joomla-builder/README.md

 ## Compress for deployment
 * compress files to zip
-* exclude non essential files from zip
+* exclude non essential files list

 ## Other Functions